Podlite - a lightweight markup language

 =toc Autogenerated table of contents

-=include Include other blocks, documents
+=include Include other blocks or documents

-=picture Inserting pictures
+=picture Insert pictures

 =formula Mathematical formulas